Bounds for zeros of Collatz polynomials, with necessary and sufficient strictness conditions: Introduction

-\ic{i.e.}, the polynomial whose coefficients are the Collatz iterates of $N$, or equivalently consecutive members of the \ic{Collatz trajectory/sequence of $N$} (we will assume $N\in\N - \sbld{0,1}$ to avoid the trivial $P_1(z) = 1$).
-Throughout the article, let $z_N$ signify an arbitrary root of $P_N(z)$ (which we call a \ic{Collatz zero}), and let $[n] := [1,n] \cap \N$.
-We prove that where $M$ is the least odd iterate of $N$ other than 1.
-In fact, we go somewhat further, proving that with probability $1$ and giving precise conditions under which $N$ belongs to the sparse set of exceptions.
+\ic{i.e.}, the polynomial whose coefficients are the Collatz iterates of $N$, or equivalently consecutive members of the \ic{Collatz trajectory/sequence of $N$} (we will assume $N\in\N - \sbld{0,1}$ to avoid the trivial $P_0\inps{z} = 0$ and $P_1(z) = 1$).
+Throughout the article, let $z_N$ signify an arbitrary root of $P_N(z)$ (which we call a \ic{Collatz zero}), and let $[k] := [1,k] \cap \N$.
+We prove that where $M(N)$ is the least odd iterate of $N$ other than 1.
+In fact, we go somewhat further, proving that for almost all $N$ and giving precise conditions under which $N$ belongs to the sparse set of exceptions.